ayohana/help-queue/README.md

 * `mapStateToProps(state)`

-    * This function takes a state slice from the store and then maps it to a prop in the component.
+    * This function takes a state slice from the REDUX store and then maps it to a prop in the REACT component.

     > `````
     > const mapStateToProps = state => {